Whiteblock/wb-beam/README.md

 # BUILDING

-*For internal testing using Umba, compile via Dockerfile.*
+*For internal testing using Umba.
+Dockerfile added for reference.*

 ## Two Commands
 - `beam-wallet`